HorridModz/PythonThreadFatalException/README.md

 @terminate_on_fatal_exception
 def my_thread_routine():
   print("Thread: Started thread")
-  raise Exception("Thread: I raised an exception, but that's not going to terminate the main thread.")
+  raise Exception("Thread: I raised an exception, which will terminate the main thread and produce an exit code of 1.")

 Make sure you put it inside the thread - for example, this won't work: